YveOne/PHP-Static3D-0.1.0alpha/README.md

 # PHP-Static3D-0.1.0alpha

 In normal cases PHP runs in just one single thread.
 Thats why a 3D rendering engine could be useless.
-Well, this project is not to replace the wheel by an new and better one but to understand the basics of 3d rendering.
+Well, this project is not to reinvent the wheel and replace it with a new and better one but to understand the basics of 3d rendering.

 Static3D can't render opaque textures or reflections!
 Static3D can't work with meshes (yet)!